St Peter's Community Enterprise Centre Limited. NN9 6HS

 A kitchen at the front of the Centre provides an array of crockery and cutlery to meet most needs.

-A fridge, a cooker and kettles are also available for your use.
+A fridge, a cooker, a microwave and kettles are also available for your use.

 The ground floor toilet is equiped to deal with the needs of the disabled.